Shawshank redemption character analysis

 busy living or get busy dying.

-Andy Dufresne film analysis
+Andy Dufresne Shawshank redemption film analysis

 Andy loved geology.
 I imagine it